 Ransomware attacks continue to grow across organizations.
 According to “The State of Security 2023,” 43% of respondents had data/systems held hostage; of those, 75% paid off the ransom (or their insurer paid it) with the cost, on average of the largest ransom paid to attackers being $430,978.
+And according to the “”Doubling Down” report, in 2023, ransomware payments surpassed $1 billion.

 What is Ransomware and How Does it Work?

 Ransomware is a cyberattack in which threat actors gain access to an individual or organization’s private data information.
 The threat actor then encrypts the data and demands a ransom payment to restore access via a decryption key.
-Attacks have ballooned since the start of COVID-19, as an unprecedented volume of personal and business is now virtual.
+Attacks have ballooned since COVID-19, as an unprecedented volume of personal and business is now virtual.

 Contrary to what some believe, attackers don’t necessarily target the most lucrative enterprises.
 Instead, they cast a wide net, attacking several organizations of varying sizes at once, and exploit whichever one(s) they can access.